-I chose to use a Google spreadsheet because it can query Google Finance and pull live market data.
-This helps me easily identify which stocks in my portfolio are reaching the trigger point where I want to buy them, which is typically based on the PE ratio.
+I chose Google Sheets because it can query Google Finance to pull market data.
+This helps me identify which stocks in my portfolio are reaching a trigger point where I may want to buy, which I typically base on P/E ratio.

 Google Finance functions

-First, let’s cover what financial data a Google spreadsheet can pull.
-According to this help page, the GoogleFinance function will let us pull in these attributes for an equity:
+First, let’s cover what financial data Google Sheets can pull in.
+According to the help page, the GoogleFinance function will let us pull in these attributes for an equity:

 - price: market price of the stock – delayed by up to 20 minutes.